element-bendr/steelmade-cloudiary/docs/architecture.md

 - Prepared structure for eventual backend/CMS integration

 These improvements have enhanced the application's robustness, performance, and maintainability while providing a more consistent user experience.

+## Type System Standardization and Consistency Improvements

+**Date:** 2023-11-17

+### 1. Unified Product Category Type System

+We standardized the product category type system to eliminate inconsistencies:
+- Created `types/product-categories.ts` as the central module for category-related types
+- Established `ProductCategorySlug` for URL-friendly identifiers (e.g., "chairs", "tables")
+- Added `ProductCategoryName` for user-friendly display names (e.g., "Chairs", "Tables")
+- Implemented helper functions for conversion between formats
+- Added type guards for runtime validation (`isValidCategorySlug`, `isValidCategoryName`)
+- Fixed type mismatches across API functions and components

+### 2. Standardized Variant Type System

+We improved the product variant system to handle different variant formats:
+- Created `types/variants.ts` with a standardized `Variant` interface
+- Added adapter functions for backward compatibility with legacy variant formats
+- Implemented type guards for runtime validation (`isLegacyVariant`, `isVariant`)
+- Fixed inconsistencies in property naming (id/variantId, name/variantName)
+- Ensured components can handle both formats with appropriate type checking

+### 3. API Layer Enhancements

+We enhanced the API layer to use the standardized types:
+- Updated `collections.ts` and `products.ts` to use `ProductCategorySlug`
+- Added validation to ensure only valid categories are processed
+- Improved error handling and debug logging for invalid categories
+- Made API routes consistent with the type system
+- Fixed type mismatches between client components and API functions

+### 4. Component Updates

+We updated key components to use the standardized types:
+- Fixed `CollectionDetail` component to use `ProductCategorySlug`
+- Updated `ContactButtonWithVariant` to handle both variant formats
+- Enhanced `CollectionCarousel` to work with the standardized types
+- Added proper type checking throughout component chain
+- Created unified product card components with type-safe props

+### 5. Hook Improvements

+We optimized custom hooks for type safety and performance:
+- Updated `useProducts` hook to use the standardized `ProductCategorySlug` type
+- Enhanced `useCarouselDrag` with proper TypeScript interfaces
+- Fixed issues with event handling in drag functionality
+- Implemented `useCallback` for performance optimization
+- Added proper cleanup in `useEffect` dependencies

+### 6. Documentation and Guidelines

+We added comprehensive documentation for the type system:
+- Created `docs/type-system.md` with usage examples and patterns
+- Added migration guidelines for updating components
+- Documented type guards and helper functions
+- Provided examples of converting between formats
+- Established conventions for future type definitions

+### 7. Comprehensive Product Category Type System

+We expanded our product category type system to support all specialized furniture categories:
+- Added additional categories to ProductCategorySlug: 'hospital-furniture', 'racking-systems', 'school-furniture', 'storage-solutions', and 'modular-furniture'
+- Updated display names in ProductCategoryName with corresponding entries
+- Maintained a consistent naming convention for slugs using hyphenated format
+- Resolved a naming conflict between 'storage' and 'storage-solutions' by using 'Storage Solutions II' as display name
+- Updated CATEGORY_DISPLAY_NAMES and CATEGORY_SLUGS mappings for all new categories
+- Extended CollectionNav component to include all categories in the navigation
+- Fixed type errors in specialized route files like hospital-furniture, racking-systems, etc.
+- Ensured API functions correctly validate all supported category slugs

+This comprehensive type system now provides full coverage for all furniture categories used throughout the application, eliminating type errors and creating a scalable foundation for future category additions.

+These improvements have significantly enhanced the application's type safety, maintainability, and developer experience by providing a consistent, well-documented type system throughout the codebase.